 When we handle personal data about you, we do so subject to the UK General Data Protection Regulation (“UK GDPR”), the Data Protection Act 2018 and any other applicable laws relating to the protection of personal data and the privacy of individuals (all as amended, updated or replaced from time to time).

 Our website may provide links to third party websites.
 The EPC is not responsible for the conduct of third party companies linked to the website and you should refer to the privacy notices of these third parties as to how they may handle your personal information.

 2. Who We Are

-The Emergency Planning College (The EPC) is owned by the Cabinet Office and managed on their behalf by Serco Limited, with company number 00242246 and having its registered office at Serco House, 16 Bartley Wood Business Park, Bartley Way Hook, Hampshire, RG27 9UY.
+The Emergency Planning College (the EPC) is owned by the Cabinet Office and managed for and on their behalf by Serco Limited, with company number 00242246 and having its registered office at Serco House, 16 Bartley Wood Business Park, Bartley Way Hook, Hampshire, RG27 9UY.

 3. Principles Of Data Protection

 To help you understand how we handle your personal information more clearly, below is a summary of the privacy principles which guide how we use your personal information.
 These principles provide that personal data should be:

 - used lawfully, fairly and in a transparent way;

 - collected for lawful reasons that have been clearly explained to you;

 - relevant to the purposes you have been told about and limited only to those purposes;